Admission Eligibility Requirements for Exam Applicants

 2. Receipt by MBLE of the applicant’s qualifying score on the Multistate Professional Responsibility Examination

 - Rule 8.08(b) provides that bar exam applicants must attain a scaled score of not less than 80 on the Multistate Professional Responsibility Exam (MPRE) before they can be admitted.

-- The MPRE is administered by the Law School Admission Council (LSAC) on behalf of NCBE.
+- The MPRE is developed by the National Conference of Bar Examiners (NCBE) and administered on NCBE's behalf by its test contractor, Pearson VUE.
 Applicants can access the online MPRE registration only through their NCBE Number accounts.
 Additional information can be found online on NCBE's MPRE page.